Meet the Chamber Staff

 Ray’s favorite motto is “Don’t Fear Criticism – The galleries are full of critics.
 They play no ball, they fight no fights and they make no mistakes, because they attempt nothing.
 Down in the Arena are the Doers.
 They make mistakes, because they attempt many things.”

 Jillian married Josh Court in 2017 and settled in Ellwood City.
+They have a cat named Charlotte.

 Since returning to Ellwood City, Jillian has grown to appreciate the small town life.
 Jillian is ecstatic to work with the Ellwood City Chamber and bring some fresh ideas to the table to make Ellwood City a better community to live in.